morgan98/COM409/README.md

 #Database Info

-i'm not using docker right now due to multiple issues, but you should be still be able to access the info on the database.
+i'm not using docker right now due to multiple issues, but you should still be able to access the info for the database.
 I'm using PHPmyadmin to manage the database

 STEPS